-Name, Address (1) and Age of Director Position(s) Held with the Company Term of Office and Length of Time Served Principal Occupation(s) During Past Five Years Other Directorships

-Interested Director

-Arthur H. Penn (47)(2) Chief Executive Officer Director since October Founder, Chairman and Chief Executive

-and Chairman of the 2010; Term Expires Officer of PennantPark Investment

-Board of Directors 2014 Corporation since its inception in 2007.
-Mr.

-Penn also is the founder and Managing

-Member of PennantPark Investment Advisers,

-LLC.
-Before founding PennantPark, Mr. Penn

-was the co-founder of Apollo Investment

-Management, where he was a Managing

-Partner from 2004 to 2007.
-He also served as

-Chief Operating Officer of Apollo Investment

-Corporation from inception in 2004 to 2006

-and served as President and Chief Operating

-Officer in 2006.
-He formerly was a Managing

-Partner of Apollo Value Fund L.P. (formerly

-Apollo Distressed Investment Fund, L.P.) from 2003 to 2006.

-Independent Directors

-Marshall Brozost (43) Director Director since October Director of PennantPark Investment

-, 2010; Term Expires Corporation.
-A Partner at the international law

-2012 firm of Dewey & LeBoeuf LLP since 2007,

-where he practices in the real estate and private

-equity groups.
-Prior to his tenure at Dewey &

-LeBoeuf LLP, which began in 2005,

-Mr. Brozost practiced law at O'Melveny &

-Myers LLP and at Solomon & Weinberg LLP from 2001 to 2005.
+Name, Address (1) and Age of Director Interested Director Position(s) Held with the Company Term of Office and Length of Time Served Principal Occupation(s) During Past Five Years Other Directorships Interested Director Arthur H. Penn (47) (2) Chief Executive Officer and Chairman of the Board of Directors Director since October 2010; Term Expires 2014 Founder, Chairman and Chief Executive Officer of PennantPark Investment Corporation since its inception in 2007.
+Mr. Penn also is the founder and Managing Member of PennantPark Investment Advisers, LLC.
+Before founding PennantPark, Mr. Penn was the co-founder of Apollo Investment Management, where he was a Managing Partner from 2004 to 2007.
+He also served as Chief Operating Officer of Apollo Investment Corporation from inception in 2004 to 2006 and served as President and Chief Operating Officer in 2006.
+He formerly was a Managing Partner of Apollo Value Fund L.P. (formerly Apollo Distressed Investment Fund, L.P.) from Independent Directors Marshall Brozost (43) Director Director since October 2010; Term Expires 2012 65 2003 to 2006.
+Director of PennantPark Investment Corporation.
+A Partner at the international law firm of Dewey & LeBoeuf LLP since 2007, where he practices in the real estate and private equity groups.
+Prior to his tenure at Dewey & LeBoeuf LLP, which began in 2005, Mr. Brozost practiced law at O'Melveny & Myers LLP and at Solomon & Weinberg LLP from 2001 to 2005.